jorgeacosta02/jorgeacosta02/README.md

 **Projects**

     Videogames: My individual project for searching and loading video games.
-Using technologies learned at Henry's bootcamp: HTML, CSS, JavaScript, React, Redux, Node.js, Express, Sequelize, PostgreSQL.
+    Technologies: HTML, CSS, JavaScript, React, Redux, Node.js, Express, Sequelize, PostgreSQL.

     Craftbeer: E-commerce application for the purchase and sale of craft beer.
-Final project of the SoyHenry course, in which we work in a group using the following technologies: HTML, CSS, JavaScript, Typescript, React, Redux, Node.js, Express, Sequelize, PostgreSQL, Scrum, Figma, Trello.
+Final project of the SoyHenry course, in which we work in a group.
+    Technologies: HTML, CSS, JavaScript, Typescript, React, Redux, Node.js, Express, Sequelize, PostgreSQL, Scrum, Figma, Trello.

     Exploservice (IN PROGRESS): drilling and blasting company application in which different aspects of the company are shown like company, services, equipment, projects, with registration of employees, equipment, operations and inventory control functions.
+    Technologies: HTML, CSS, Sass, JavaScript, Typescript, React, Redux, Node.js, Express, mongoDB, mongoose.

+    Triar (IN PROGRESS): application of a kinesiology clinic, with a sample of the facilities, professionals, services, user registration and online appointment management.
-Used technologies: HTML, CSS, Sass, JavaScript, Typescript, React, Redux, Node.js, Express, mongoDB, mongoose.
+    Technologies: HTML, CSS, Sass, JavaScript, Typescript, React, Redux, Node.js, Express, mongoDB, mongoose.

 **Contact me**